matrix-org/matrix-spec-proposals/proposals/2870-protect-acls-from-redaction.md

 Another possible approach is to have servers prevent sending faulty ACL events by preventing their local clients from doing so, such as by rejecting redaction requests.
-This doesn't solve the issue over federation, but can reduce the liklihood of such events making it to the federation layer.
+This doesn't solve the issue over federation, but can reduce the likelihood of such events making it to the federation layer.
 This is what Synapse currently does to help mitigate the issue.
 This is only effective if the server (or client, locally) implements it - it's common for both clients and servers to forget to add these checks during development, leading to occasional room breakage.
 This MSC instead tries to resolve the issue